-It is designed to help Diocesan fidei donum priests, and Religious Priests, Brothers and Sisters who have entered the UK within the last two years:
+It is designed to help Diocesan fidei donum priests, and Religious Priests, Brothers and Sisters who have entered the UK recently:

 - To value their own cultures as well as to be open to the culture in which they are serving,

 - To be willing to share their unique personal gifts in the service of the Church here,